 The purpose of the Supervisor Recommendation Form is to get an informed recommendation from a person who is in a position to evaluate the experts work and skills in a professional setting.

-Please kindly note that this form is different from the Nomination Form and is an additional requirement to the application package requested for each candidate.
+Please note that this form is different from the Nomination Form and is an additional requirement to the application package requested for each candidate.

-As the primary purpose of JRR training courses is to be able to certify successful participants to the JRR roster, JRR will not be in a position to accept nominations of regular staff members from OHCHR.
+As the primary purpose of JRR recruitment courses is to be able to certify successful participants to the JRR roster, JRR will not be in a position to accept nominations of regular staff members from OHCHR.

 Professionals working as consultants to such organizations remain eligible for nomination.
 These experts should be available for short-term deployments, upon release by their employers.

-The deadline for applications to a training course is fixed.
+The deadline for applications to a recruitment course is fixed.
 As the review process begins directly after the deadline, and due to the very large number of nominations we receive, we are rarely able to extend the Call for Nominations deadlines.

 Once all the nominees’ applications are received, JRR carries out an extensive review of the application packages and carries out reference checks and interviews as necessary.

-In consultation with its training partners, JRR selects 25 course candidates to be invited to each training course.
+In consultation with its partners, JRR selects 25 course candidates to be invited to each recruitment course.
 The selection is made on the basis of the expertise, languages and skills identified for the course and the qualifications and experience of the nominees.
 The need to have a roster reflecting as broad a geographic representation as possible and gender balance is also taken into consideration.

-Experts are nonetheless advised to specifically tailor their applications for each training course.
+Experts are nonetheless advised to specifically tailor their applications for each recruitment course.
 The more information that is provided the better, and experts should target the courses for which their skills are most relevant.
 Each Call for Nominations outlines the list of expertise and languages that are specifically sought for a given course and this list is revised regularly according to the evolving needs of the roster.

 Yes, experts are required to provide a new application each time they apply for a JRR training course ensuring that the information therein is up-to-date.